-UNHCR Focal Point presented IA Guidance Note on PSEA, and shared the steps forward.
-WFP - Accountability to Affected Populations WFP AAP strategy is driven out from IASC AAP Commitments and it focuses on three main issues: Information Provisions, Consultation, Complaint and Feedback Mechanisms (CFMs) WFP puts these AAP commitments in practice in proposal stage of programs, establishing and evolving communication channels and program updates.
+WFP AAP strategy is driven out from IASC AAP Commitments and it focuses on three main issues: Information Provisions, Consultation, Complaint and Feedback Mechanisms (CFMs) WFP puts these AAP commitments in practice in proposal stage of programs, establishing and evolving communication channels and program updates.
 WFP has developed several channels of communication in order to disseminate information on program criteria, details regarding provided assistance, eligibility to program etc. Means of communication which have been used in programs are SMSs, FB, and official website of the program.
 WFP involves people of concern in monitoring through FGDs, CFMs & PDMs Complaints and/or Feedback have been receiving through all communication channels.
 Calls/messages/comments categorized & recorded and referrals are done to relevant actors.
 WFP evolved its program with an AAP approach since September 2016 (announcement of ESSN).
 For example, in 2017, the ESSN Taskforce commissioned a survey of the needs of those living with disability.
-The findings have been discussed by the taskforce and have influenced ESSN modifications.
+The findings were discussed by the taskforce and have influenced ESSN modifications.
 Another example is the communication preferences survey which brought out needs for provision of support in additional languages like Farsi/Pashto Currently call center supports ESSN and CCTE programs in five languages.
-Social media platforms are effectively used to disseminate information and respond to questions from PoC Printed materials such as information leaflets and brochures are distributed, total number reached to 2.9M SMS platform is effectively used to inform beneficiaries in their respective language Mainstreaming AAP approach to programing and communication made it possible to increase access both ways (beneficiary and service provider).
-Complaints and feedback is collected from all segments of benefi Information sharing on • Coordinators briefed members on Alternative to Camps process, shared numbers of refugees moved to live within the host community and transferred to other camps.
-Members ensure that their organizations are informed of the AtC
+Social media platforms are effectively used to disseminate information and respond to questions from PoC Printed materials such as information leaflets and brochures are distributed, total number reached to 2.9M.
+SMS platform is effectively used to inform beneficiaries in their respective language Mainstreaming AAP approach to programing and communication made it possible to increase access both ways (beneficiary and service provider).
+Complaints and feedback is collected from all segments of beneficiaries.
+AAP Discussions Members discussed that revising and rehashing guideline materials and commitments is very effective and also necessary and WG can be the platform for to undertake this responsibility.
+Further efforts can be taken to increase awareness of and compliance to commitments in AAP.
+Compliant and feedback mechanisms should be well-structured, inclusive of and accessible to all segments or PoC.
+Members identified reaching out to people who survived SEA.
+Members raised the importance of establishing PSEA mechanisms, and disseminate the information on its operation clearly with all segments of PoC.
+Embedding PSEA in Code of Conduct is necessary but not enough.